 kubectl create or

-kubectl apply.
-To create a deployment, you define a manifest file in the YAML (YAML Ain't Markup Language) format.
 The following example creates a basic deployment of the NGINX web server.
-The deployment specifies 3 replicas to be created, and that port 80 be open on the container.
+The deployment specifies three (3) replicas to be created, and requires port 80 to be open on the container.
 Resource requests and limits are also defined for CPU and memory.

-More complex applications can be created by also including services such as load balancers within the YAML manifest.
+More complex applications can be created by including services (such as load balancers) within the YAML manifest.

 For more information, see Kubernetes deployments.